oormicreations/BlendShell/README.md

 **Known Issues**

 * Very low poly objects (such as a cube with 6 polys) are not suitable here.
 The collisions are not detected and the seed grows through the object.
 * If some part of the seed remains outside the object, it keeps growing outside till the number of iterations are over.
-This can be very time consuming and annoying because it cannot be stopped.
-Kill blender if it happens.
-* You need to select the model when you do any action.
-The addon will remind you to select the model first, but for some actions, it simply throws an error message.
-If it happens, just select the model and try again.
-* Too many seed divisions will crash or freeze blender.
-Especially if you drag out the value.
-A new seed is created for each change and if there are too many subdivisions, blender cannot keep up.
-Try entering the required value directly by typing in and keep it as low as possible.
+It should stop as soon as the volume of the seed is greater than the volume of the object.
+* If there is no active object, it can throw an error or can disable a button.
+This can happen for example when you delete something and no object is active.
+Just select your model and continue.

 **Other uses**